fonnesbeck/scipy2015_tutorial/README.md

 To get the most out of the tutorial, attendees should have had some previous exposure to statistics, such as an undergraduate statistics course, and be an intermediate-level Python programmer.
 Some familiarity with NumPy and SciPy is also recommended, but not required.

+### THIS IS REPOSITORY IS A DRAFT.
+Expect course content to change right up to the day of the tutorial.

 ## Python package requirements

 The tutorial will make use of the following 3rd party packages: